-(a) The delegates of the SFGOP shall assume office and hold their first meeting (the "Organizational Meeting") during the month immediately following certification of the SFGOP delegate election by the Director of Elections, Department of Elections, City and County of San Francisco.
+(a) The delegates of the SFGOP shall assume office and hold their first meeting (the "Organizational Meeting") on the first non-holiday Wednesday of the January following certification of the SFGOP delegate election by the Director of Elections, Department of Elections, City and County of San Francisco.
 Delegates of the SFGOP will serve until the convening of the next Organizational Meeting.